The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Mean Free Path Measurements

 We therefore attempt to account for the proximity effect by modeling the impact of ionizing flux from a QSO on the Lyman continuum attenuation in its vicinity.
 We parametrize the dependence of the opacity on the local \hi\ ionization rate, $\Gamma$, as a power law of the form

-where $\kappa^{\rm bg}_{912}$ is the background opacity and $\Gamma_{\rm bg}$ is the average background photoionization rate far from the QSO.
-This form is motivated by analytic models of the IGM opacity \citep{miralda-escude2000, furlanetto2005}, as well as radiative transfer simulations of Lyman limit systems \citep{mcquinn2011a}.
+where $\kappa^{\rm bg}_{912}$ is the background opacity and $\Gamma_{\rm bg}$ is the average background photoionization rate.\footnote{Here, "background" quantities refer to spatially averaged values in the absence of the QSO.
+We test the case where fluctuations in the UV background are present in Section~\ref{sec:mocks}.} This form is motivated by analytic models of the IGM opacity \citep{miralda-escude2000, furlanetto2005}, as well as radiative transfer simulations of Lyman limit systems \citep{mcquinn2011a}.
 These studies suggest values of $\xi \sim 2/3$ at $z>5$, which has been adopted in recent models of the \lya\ forest opacity fluctuations at these redshifts \citep{davies2016, daloisio2018, nasir2020}.
 The uniform opacity model used by \citet{worseck2014} corresponds to $\xi = 0$.
 We discuss our priors on $\xi$ further in Section~\ref{sec:xi}.

 The local photoionization rate will be the sum of the background rate and the contribution from the QSO, which decreases with distance, giving $\Gamma = \Gamma_{\rm bg} + \Gamma_{\rm qso}(r)$.
 The Lyman limit opacity will therefore increase with distance from the QSO as